inmanta/inmanta-core/docs/install/2-install-server-with-docker.rst

         agent it starts, but not to any other process running in the container (if you for example login via ssh to the container and try to install a project again).

-    2. (Recommended) Set the environment variables in a file and mount it to the following path in the
+    2. Set the environment variables in a file and use the `env_file` section of docker compose to specify the path of your env file.
-        container: ``/etc/inmanta/env``.
-This file will be loaded when starting the server and for every session that the inmanta user starts in the container.

 .. only:: oss